benhammondmusic/tanks/tanks/README.md

 - Terrain generation and drawing needs to be scoped out of game.newGame() to make **Change Terrain** button operational, and to allow **New Game** button to start play on existing terrain.
 - **Display explosion AFTER shot lands**
 - Make tanks fall when ground under them is destroyed.
 Maybe can hurt them if hit points are implemented?
-- Flatten terrain directly below tanks.
 - Modal flashes the Resume button on initial closure
-- Screen wiggles horizontally.
-Maybe box-model issues?

 ## Future Ideas:

 ### Graphics

+- Flatten terrain directly below tanks.
 - More animations (tank destruction)
 - Add chem trails to see last shot.
 Slow fade out?
 - Make craters more jagged, more visually interesting (color?).